Skip to main content

 Furniture and Equipment5 years

-During the first year of purchase, Capital Assets are amortized only for the months in use for that year.
+During the first year of purchase, capital assets are prorated monthly for amortization.

-5. The College ensures the accurate and timely recording of Capital Assets in accordance with the College’s Record Retention Policy.
-The recording of assets is completed as follows –
+4.1.
+The College ensures the accurate and timely recording of capital assets in accordance with the College’s Records Retention Policy.
+Assets are to be recorded as follows:

-1. Land –Defined as the solid part of the earth’s surface whether improved or unimproved.
-This should include all land purchased, leased, donated or otherwise acquired by the College.
-The land should be recorded at Cost.
-Donated land should be recorded as FMV.
+1. Land: defined as the solid part of the earth’s surface whether improved or unimproved.
+This includes all land purchased, leased, donated, or otherwise acquired by the College.
+Land should be recorded at cost; donated land should be recorded as FMV.

-2. Site Improvements –Defined as excavation, fill and grading.
-This would include roads and major road improvements to parking lot and construction of retaining walls.
+2. Site improvements: defined as excavation, fill, and grading.
+This includes roads and major road improvements to parking lots and construction of retaining walls.

-6. Furniture and Equipment – Defined as items that can be moved from its location and is not changed materially or expended in use.
-These assets would have a pre-tax cost of $5,000.00 or more, new or used and a Useful Life of five years or less.
+6. Furniture and equipment: defined as items that can be moved from its location and is not changed materially or expended in use.
+These assets would have a cost of $5,000.00, net of HST rebate, or more, new or used and a useful life of five years or less.
 Examples of these types of equipment would be office equipment, medical equipment, building and ground equipment, vehicles, trades equipment and lab and research equipment.

-7. Major Equipment – Defined as equipment purchased with a Useful Life over 10 years, new or used and a pre-tax cost of over $25,000.00.
+7. Major equipment: defined as equipment purchased with a useful life over 10 years, new or used and a cost of over $25,000.00, net of HST rebate.

 Responsibilities and Accountability